jeremyomer/KidneyExchange.jl/README.md

 `generate_sparse_unos_instance(500, 25, 1)`

 Solve the instance with branch-and-price.
+As always with Julia, the first time the solve function is called, it takes extra time.

 `solve_with_BP("sparse/sparse_500_25_1", 3, 4);`